 In terms of residual waste material, defective containers that have reached their end of life are accepted at the site.
 These are treated through washing, drying, cutting and/or crushing so that they are transferable through an authorised collection service to an appropriate metal or plastic recovery/recycling facility.
 For example, decommissioned metal drums are sent to Multimetals Recycling in Wicklow Town.
 Containers requiring decommissioning are subject to the same cleaning and screening procedures as those undergoing reconditioning; at which point the HDPE plastic containers are taken to a designated, indoor area where they are cut into 1m x 1m panels using an electrical reciprocating saw.
-These panels are stored on site in bails and are then transported to Leinster Environmental (WFP-LH-11-0002-02) in County Louth for HDPE regrinding and recycling.
-If re-usable, the remaining steel cage from the decommissioned IBC is then reconditioned as per normal procedure and a new/reconditioned IBC plastic tank installed.
-The nature of this business means that residual waste is prevented where possible.
-Most of the materials entering the facility are reconditioned for re-use.
+These panels are stored on site in bails and are then transported to Leinster Environmental (WFP-LH-11-0002-02) if County Louth for HDPE regrinding and recycling.
+If re-usable, the remaining steel cage from the decommissioned IBC is then reconditioned as per normal procedure and a new/reconditioned IBC plastic to the materials entering the facility are reconditioned for re-use.